 The adrenal medulla

 The adrenal medulla (medulla) produces epinephrine and (to a lesser extent) noradrenaline.
 These substances belong to the class of catecholamines.
-Because of their dyeability, they are also referred to as chromaffin cells (Other chromaffin cells are, for example, the serotonin-containing cells in the gastrointestinal tract).
+Because of their dyeability, they are also referred to as chromaffin cells (Other chromaffin cells are, e.g, the serotonin-containing cells in the gastrointestinal tract).

 The cells of the adrenal medulla

-Venous plexuses are located between the medullary cells.
+The venous plexuses are located between the medullary cells.
 The larger veins have smooth musculature and are called jugular veins.
-Inside the medulla, the Vena suprarenalis, the central vein, is located.
+The vena suprarenalis, the central vein, is located inside the medulla.
 Epinephrine and noradrenaline get into the bloodstream through it.

-85% of the medullary cells produce epinephrine; 15% produce noradrenaline.
+Eight-five percent of the medullary cells produce epinephrine; 15% produce noradrenaline.
 Tumors producing catecholamines are called pheochromocytoma.
-The tumor originates from cells of the adrenal medulla in 90% of the cases.
+The tumor originates from the cells of the adrenal medulla in 90% of the cases.